stardust-enterprises/deface/README.md

 [![Build][badge-github-ci]][project-gradle-ci]
 [![Maven Central][badge-mvnc]][project-mvnc]

-**deface** is an open-source runtime transformation framework for the [JVM][jvm], written in [Kotlin][kotlin] and [Rust][rust].
+**deface** is an open-source runtime transformation library for the [JVM][jvm], written in [Kotlin][kotlin] and [Rust][rust].

-**deface** comes in three different flavors:
-- [engine][tree-engine]
-    - the engine is what makes the transformations happen, implementing the API via Native code using the [JVMTI][jvmti] API.
-- [hook][tree-hook]
-    - the hooking framework, which provides a nicer API, and allows for common "hooking" transformations to be applied easily.
-- [mix][tree-mix]
-    - a transformation framework heavily inspired by [SpongePowered/Mixin][mixin], which allows for a more declarative and opinionated style of transformation.

 # importing